Handling Our Own Pileups

 Most DX stations at the epicenter of a large pileup will face completing objectives best described as “quantity” versus “quality”.
 Irrespective of operator knowledge, experience or ability, pileup management will always be critical.
 How well we perform will ultimately have a huge impact on results.

 For example, taking-in what we hear (and feel), and adjusting our style as required to improve the pace and rhythm of contacts, is a pre-requisite to handling a pileup effectively and efficiently.
 Practice does indeed make perfect, but nothing trumps smart listening with immediate remedial action.
-Let our personality, passion and versatility guide us in this regard - and have fun.
+Importantly, we should let our personality, passion and versatility guide us in this regard - and we should have fun.

 Managing our pileup handling performance intelligently is a critical success factor.